jamesbachini/usETH/README.md

 btETH wouldn’t be pegged to the US dollar  however because it would represent an equal share of a growing pool due to the accrual of staking rewards and funding premium.

 The second contract provides a mechanism to mint a stable coin by staking btETH tokens.
-A user will deposit btETH and in return they’ll be able to mint USBT which will always be valued at $1.
+A user will deposit btETH and in return they’ll be able to mint usETH which will always be valued at $1.

-The user will still accrue returns on their staked btETH but they will be able to use USBT much like any other algorithmic stablecoin.
+The user will still accrue returns on their staked btETH but they will be able to use usETH much like any other algorithmic stablecoin.

-A governance token will be used to incentivise growth and bribe initial liquidity providers to create a pool on Uniswap for USDC-USBT.
+A governance token will be used to incentivise growth and bribe initial liquidity providers to create a pool on Uniswap for USDC-usETH.

 Protocol will charge a 0.x% fee to carry out transactions which will be redistributed to governance token holders and/or treasury.

+## Rinkeby Deployments

+usEth deployed to: 0x7B089d4807CbdaA345851094cb5EfF8F5fb5670f
+^^^ This is the main contract

+usEthDao deployed to: 0xBa9f64687A6190dF03FF5C476Fb8Dd34A1dAFa4a
+FakeAave: 0xf0a8B14F0A9Ae12c994872028d3B520D303A8F68
+Owner: 0x1111c595c66A7997485E4f587eA812716b8d165F

+## Ethers.js Commands
+const usEth = new ethers.Contract('0x7B089d4807CbdaA345851094cb5EfF8F5fb5670f', './abis/useth.json', ethers.provider);
+const usEthBalance = await usEth.balanceOf(owner.address); // usETH is an ERC20 token, check balance
+await usEth.deposit({value: ethers.utils.parseEther('0.01')}); // just send ETH with transaction, no arguments await usEth.stake(ethers.utils.parseEther('1')); // 1 usd, not 1 eth.
+Still has 18 decimals
+await usEth.unstake(ethers.utils.parseEther('1')); // 1 usd, not 1 eth.
+Still has 18 decimals
+await usEth.withdraw(ethers.utils.parseEther('1')); // 1 usd, not 1 eth.
+Still has 18 decimals

 ## Build